What is Traditional Drug Rehabilitation?

 How Does Narconon Work and Why is it Not a Traditional Drug Rehab?

 First, the basic philosophy is that a person can recover from addiction.
 And once recovered, that person does not need to consider himself or herself an addict.
 When the root causes of the substance abuse are addressed, when there is an effective way to lower cravings, when the depression and guilt are lifted and when the skills to make drug-free decisions are learned, each person has the tools to live a sober life.
-That is the path traveled at any one of the fifty Narconon drug rehabilitation centers located around the world.
+That is the path traveled at any one of the dozens of Narconon drug rehabilitation centers located around the world.